The wrong way to go on housing

 Your participation in the Pacaso-type “fractional ownership” scheme to avoid time-share and short-term-rental ordinances does nothing but to increase the rate at which homes in this Valley are more and more out of the reach of our own children.

 Example: CEO Allison, I believe, commented in one article that the focus of Pacaso is “turn-key luxury homes.”
-Currently, Pacaso is listing a home in the Bel Air neighborhood of Napa for $184,000 per share of eight.
+Currently, Pacaso is listing a home in the Bel Aire neighborhood of Napa for $184,000 per share of eight.
 Bel Air is a working-class neighborhood in what would be considered a possible first-time buyer neighborhood.
-Most homes are 1,400 squqre feet These are not “luxury homes.”
+Most homes are 1,400 square feet These are not “luxury homes.”

 While I am sure that you and your husband are lovely people and will be great neighbors to those who live next door to you, it’s not OK that this model will continue to suck the community out of our neighborhoods as the ridiculous prices that Pacaso can afford to pay, to quickly obtain properties, replaces the kids on bicycles with groups of people who have enough money to buy a second home and wine-taste, while our own residents can only hope to purchase one of those condos that you disdain.